 “The gallery committee gets together several times a year,” said Sue, “and we toss ideas around for displays.
 Then we choose themes and agree on when they’ll be displayed.”

 The reception for the colorful “Inspired by the Garden” show was held on a Sunday afternoon in January for friends, family and the community.

 “The receptions are a chance for the community to gather to chat about the art and enjoy refreshments,” said Sue.
 Sue’s contribution to the show included a set of collaged greeting cards that were designed and created by her daughter who gave them to her as a gift.
 Her daughter crafted the cards with a garden theme.

 Resident art shows aren’t the only way for art lovers to get involved in art in the Pennswood community.
 The community offers art classes often, and there’s always an occasion to display artwork.
 Residents can also hang their own art in the residence halls near their doors, which gives them an opportunity to display pieces from their personal collection throughout the year.
 A special display system for hanging the art makes it easy to change out the pieces.
 Residents can simply call the maintenance team to change out the art whenever they choose.

-The “Inspired by the Garden” art show will be displayed until March 28, when the art will be returned to the curators and the next show will begin for the community to enjoy.
-For more information on life at Pennswood, give us a call today at 215-504-1118, or visit us online to request a free information kit.
+The “Inspired by the Garden” art show was displayed until March 28, 2019, when the art was returned to the curators and creators.
+Soon after, the next exhibition began for the community to enjoy.
+For more information on the artful lifestyle that’s possible at Pennswood, give us a call today at 215-504-1118, or visit us online to request a free information kit.